 Added sugars, flour, and vegetable oil are the main ingredients in the vast majority of packaged foods.

-Unfortunately, almost 60% of calories in the American diet come from these ultra-processed food products (12).
+Unfortunately, almost 60% of the calories in the American diet come from these ultra-processed food products (12).

 9. Stop Drinking Beer